sandypockets/extra/README.md

 ### Admin Features

 * Admin dashboard
-* Admins can edit stories, users, and comments
+* Admins can create, edit, or delete stories, users, and comments
 * Admins can create new Admin users
+* Admins can create, edit, or delete static pages (About Us)

 ## 🛠 Getting Started